TombolaAcademyFoo/NoughtsAndCrossesGameEngine/README.md

 2. Otherwise, it will be 0, even if *outcome* is a draw

-####gamestate
+####gameboard
-*gamestate*  is a represetion of the game board.
+*gameboard*  is a representation of the game board.
 It is a string containing 9 digits, the position/index of each representing one square on the board:

      |     |     |
 :---:|:---:|:---:|